lp(1p) — Linux manual page

 completion of the print request.

--n copies Write copies number of copies of the files, where
+-n copies Write copies number of copies of the files, where copies

-producing multiple copies and for arranging the
+multiple copies and for arranging the multiple copies

 -o option Specify printer-dependent or class-dependent options.